lukeFalsina/Grab-n-Run/docs/example.rst

 	* If possible, try to target directly **SDK version 17**, as it results to me that the more recent SDK version you target, the more time the emulator requires before setting up.
 	* It is a really good idea to enable the **snapshot feature**.
 This lets the system frame the current situation of the emulator when you turn it off and load it back whenever you restart the emulator with a *significant reduction of the waiting time*.
 This `post <http://stackoverflow.com/questions/1554099/why-is-the-android-emulator-so-slow>`_ explains how to enable the feature.
+	* Emulator can be switched between landscape and portrait view by pressing ``ctrl + F12``.
+This can be useful to interact properly with the example application.

 When the emulator is finally set up, you can start it in either **ADT Eclipse** or **Android Studio** (it may take time depending on your machine..).
 Next, whenever you want to run the example code and the IDE asks which device should be used, remember to **select this emulator as the running Android device**.